 \subsection{Online Learning Guarantees under Dependence}

-Following \cite{luoAchievingAllNo2015} and \cite{mourtadaOptimalityHedgeAlgorithm2019}, one can see that the complexity of the online forecasting problem for the forecaster following a certain scheme can be generally understood in terms of the gaps between the expected loss of the best expert with respect to the expected losses of other experts.
+Following \cite{luoAchievingAllNo2015} and \cite{mourtadaOptimalityHedgeAlgorithm2019}, one can see that the complexity of the online forecasting problem for a forecaster following a certain scheme can be generally understood in terms of the gaps between the expected loss of the best expert and the expected losses of other experts.
 Let the per-expert gap be defined as

 where $\mu_k = \E[ \ell^{(k)}_t ]$ and $k^\star \in \arg\min_{k \in [K]} \mu_k$, and let